mosets/docs/modules.md

 Shows a tree-like structure to help user to browse the directory.
 The categories displayed by this module is updated according to the current category a user is viewing.
 It only shows link from the current category (and its predecessor) and sub categories only.

 ## ...

+## Filter {#mod-mt-filter}

+@TODO: Address a common issue of user when ticking all checkboxes does not display any filter in front-end.
+The checked fields need to be made Tag Searchable!

+## ...